supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 ## 3.2 Model development
 ### 3.2.1 Baseline training
-I start with a baseline training with final training accuracy 0.99 and final validation accuracy 0.92.<br>
+I start with a baseline training with final training accuracy 0.99 and final validation accuracy 0.92.
+This is using the hyberparameters from Lenet lab homrwork.
+The performance of the baseline training is treated as the **baseline** of my model developement. **Any later expriment model perfomance is compared to this baseline performance**<br>
 For this baseline training I use:
 - batchsize : 64
 - learningrate: 0.001